SEO beginners Guide

 Content

 "Content is king," goes a well-known saying in SEO.
-And this is more true than
+And this is more true than ever in 2023.
+The first step in developing SEO-friendly content is determining the keyword's search intent.

 On-page optimization